rackerlabs/support-how-to/content/how-to/cloud-servers/configure-always-on-mssql-server-failover-clusters/index.md

 $nodes = Get-ClusterNode -Cluster $cluster
 $nodes | Format-Table -property NodeName, State, NodeWeight
 ```

-## Change the IP Address of a Failover Cluster Instance

 ### Prerequisites
 To maintain or update a Failover Cluster Instance, you must be a local administrator with permission to